LumoSQL/lumosql/doc/lumo-build-benchmark.md

 in any directory; currently there is no mechanism to address the case of the same option is present in multiple directories, and it is undefined which one will take precedence.

+## Backends as of LumoSQL 0.4

+At present the only backend provided is the `lmdb` backend derived from the sqlightning sources but modified to work with more versions of lmdb and sqlite3;
+however to add new backends see [Adding new backends](#adding-backends) below.

+A third backend, based on Oracle's Berkeley DB is in progress; a special target of `+bdb-VERSION` (without a sqlite3 version) indicates to build the code provided directy by Oracle, without using the LumoSQL build mechanism.

 ## Specifying build/benchmark options to "make"